 We offer full-service floral design for special events and weddings large and small.
 We marry our strong organization and communication skills with fierce commitment to locally-sourced flowers, and an aesthetic bent towards the wild and whimsical, aiming to produce unique, natural feeling arrangements.

-We can also support the DIY’ers out there: if you want to get hands-on and design your own, we’ll provide fresh, seasonal flowers a day before to your chosen design team.
+I also support the DIY’ers out there: if you want to get hands-on and design your own, I’ll source and prepare you fresh, seasonal flowers, delivered a day before to your chosen design team.

 For all inquiries please contact email@example.com.